-How dark has it got over the last week since the clocks went back?!
+How much darker has it got over the last few weeks?!
+It won't be long until the clocks go back and the winter hibernation begins.
 You might have been lucky enough to have seen snippets of blue sky recently but for many of us Northern hemisphere hermits, the winter months bring dull days, rain, more rain and often very little quality sunshine.

 In fact our exposure to sunshine is one of the biggest factors that determines the levels of Vitamin D in our body.
 Known as the sunshine vitamin, we rely on UVB rays from the sun to make Vitamin D in our skin.